 The large number of interactive ingredients makes developing metalworking fluids (MWFs) a complex process.
-Design of Experiment (DOE) methodology recently helped chemists develop an MWF using half the number of formulations typically necessary.
-The DOE software accurately projected that the emulsion stability of the optimized formulation would be substantially better than the current product.
+Design of experiment (DOE) methodology helped chemists develop an MWF using half the number of formulations typically necessary.
+Their DOE software--Design-Expert--accurately projected that the emulsion stability of the optimized formulation would be substantially better than the current product.

-This article explains how Codexis developed the manufacturing process for (2S, 3R)-Epoxide (1), a key intermediate used in the production of Atazanavir (marketed as Reyataz), an antiretroviral drug used to treat human immunodeficiency virus (HIV).
+This article explains how Codexis used design of experiments to develop the manufacturing process for (2S, 3R)-Epoxide (1), a key intermediate used in the production of Atazanavir (marketed as Reyataz), an antiretroviral drug used to treat human immunodeficiency virus (HIV).

 Carrying out a DOE correctly requires that runs be randomized whenever possible to counteract the bias that may be introduced by time-related trends.
 If complete randomization proves to be impossible, however, a specialized form of design—called a split plot—is useful because of its ability to effectively group hard-to-change (HTC) factors.
 It accommodates both HTC and easy-to-change factors in the design.

 Formulation development often boils down to determining the optimum combination of ingredients in a mixture, which can make the difference between success and failure in many diverse fields of research, such as materials, pharmaceuticals, adhesives and coatings.
 The traditional approach to experimentation changes only one process factor at a time (OFAT) or one component in a formulation.
 However, with this approach, it’s easy to overlook interactions of factors or components, a likely occurrence in developing formulations.